grafana/agent/docs/sources/configuration/integrations/snowflake-config.md

   [instance: <string>]

   # Automatically collect metrics from this integration.
 If disabled,
-  # the snowflake integration will be run but not scraped and thus not
+  # the snowflake integration is run but not scraped and thus not
   # remote-written.
-Metrics for the integration will be exposed at
+Metrics for the integration are exposed at
   # /integrations/snowflake/metrics and can be scraped by an external
   # process.
   [scrape_integration: <boolean> | default = <integrations_config.scrape_integrations>]